arvehj/jvcprojectortools/README.md

 ### Set max brightness
 Use this to set the peak brightness your projector can reach.
 The first number shown is the number you enter.
 The second number is a "virtual" brightness scaled by the reference white setting.

+### Set brightness scale factor
+Sets reference white based on a scale factor.
+Lowering this value will make the image brighter and increasing it will make the image darker.

 ### Set ref white brightness
 Sets how bright you want a 100 nit reference white input signal to be.
 Lowering this value will make the image darker and increasing it will make the image brighter.